angelmz/learn-elixir-with-tests/hello-world.md

 It is traditional for your first program in a new language to be [Hello, world](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).

-- Run `mix new greetings` to create a new elixir app named greetings.
+- Create a folder wherever you like
-- Cd into ``and put the following code inside`lib/greetings.ex`.
+- Put a new file in it called `greetings.ex` and put the following code inside it

 ```elixir
 defmodule Greetings do